Experimental observations of fractal landscape dynamics in a dense emulsion: Anomalous displacements due to landscape anisotropy

-As previously with super-diffusion, the physical origin of the non-Gaussian displacements in SGMs is not obvious.
-The $\tau$-dependence of the shape of the displacement distribution allows us to screen different models.
-While L\'evy walk processes both super-diffuse and can have displacement distributions that resemble truncated stable distributions, their MSD exponent is related to their displacement distribution \cite{weeks1998anomalous} via $\alpha = 3 - a$.
-This predicts a $\tau$ independent value $ \simeq 1.65$ in our case, which is obviously not consistent with the data.
-Likewise, fractional Brownian motion \cite{mandelbrot1968fractional} is super-diffusive, but has a Gaussian van Hove correlation, $\alpha = 2$.
+As previously with super-diffusion, the physical origin of the non-Gaussian van Hove distributions in SGMs is not obvious.
+A class of literature models predicts such heavy-tailed displacement distributions \cite{cipelletti2003universal, swartz2021active} are due to the $\sim r^{-2}$ dependence of the quadrupolar strain field around a local rearrangement.
+This gives rise to a truncated power-law tail with $\alpha \simeq 1.5$, which appears inconsistent with our observations.
+More complicated models with spatially extended, non-quadrupolar deformation fields, however, might lead to a different $\alpha$ value.
+More generally, L\'evy walk processes are both super-diffusive and can have displacement distributions that resemble stable distributions, but their MSD exponent is related to their displacement distribution \cite{weeks1998anomalous} via $\alpha = 3 - a$, which is also not consistent with the data.
+Fractional Brownian motion \cite{mandelbrot1968fractional} is super-diffusive, but has a Gaussian van Hove correlation, $\alpha = 2$ in its simplest realization.
+An extension to the fractional Brownian motion model with stable distribution van Hoves has been developed\cite{stoev2004simulation,burnecki2010fractional}, suggesting that similar models might describe our data if truncation were added.

-Alternatively, literature models can also predict such heavy-tailed displacement distributions \cite{cipelletti2003universal, swartz2021active}.
-These argue that a localized droplet rearrangement event creates a predominantly quadrupolar distortion field, which in three dimensions displaces other distant particles in a manner that falls off with distance $\sim r^{-2}$.
-In this picture, $\lambda$ would be the typical displacement of a particle undergoing a rearrangement, and the progressively larger numbers of particles at larger distance from the rearrangement would give rise to a power-law tail for values less than $\lambda$, with a form $\sim \Delta x^{-2.5}$, corresponding to $\alpha \simeq 1.5$.
-While more complicated models with spatially extended, non-quadrupolar deformation fields might lead to a slightly different $\alpha$ value, the $\tau$ dependence we observe is clearly at odds with the simplest model.